Redshift vs BigQuery: The 2026 Enterprise Decision Guide

 Do not choose either in isolation

-Your warehouse does not live alone.
-Review it with dbt, Airflow, ingestion, governance, IAM, BI tools, and ML plans in the same room.
-If a consultancy cannot discuss the whole platform, remove them from the process.
+Your warehouse doesn’t live alone.
+Review it with dbt, Airflow, ingestion, governance, IAM, BI tools, and ML plans in the same room - see data warehouse vs. data lake if the architecture question underneath this one is still open.
+If a consultancy can’t discuss the whole platform, remove them from the process.

 RFP checklist for consultancy selection